-X. Monitoring of Code

-Commitment 40

-ice Level Indicators (SLIs) and Qualitative Reporting Elements (QREs).
-The reports and data provided f the implementation of the Code's Commitments and Measures by each Signatory, service and at
+Signatories commit to provide regular reporting on Service Level Indicators (SLIs) and Qualitative Reporting Elements (QREs).
+The reports and data provided should allow for a thorough assessment of the extent of the implementation of the Code's Commitments and Measures by each Signatory, service and at Member State level.

 Measure 40.2

 Measure 40.3

 Measure 40.4

+Measure 40.5

-Measure 40.5 Measure 40.6
+Measure 40.6